hporro/IncrementalDelaunay/README.md

 ## Running the tests

-To run the tests, you have to run the tests executable:
+To run the tests, you have to run the tests executable in the build folder:

 ```
 ./tests